AlpacaTravel/react-map-gl-alt/README.md

 );
 ```

-### Controlled animation using React Motion
+### Controlled animation

-Supporting stateless behaviour, this library can use React-Motion behaviour.
+Supporting stateless behaviour, this library can use React-Motion or any other
+animation prop controled easing/animation library.

 ```jsx
 <Motion style={{